rcullito/talkeetna/dev.md

-Helpful notes for working with the repo
+Helpful notes for working with the repo.
+Mostly cider or elisp keybindings

 `C-c M-j` starts cider jack in clj